MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/with-office-365.md

 You can change the settings of the resource mailbox, such as adding an additional response,  using Exchange admin center or via the PowerShell cmdlets shown in the [Configure mailbox properties](#configure-mailbox-properties) section of this article.

 You may also need to apply bandwidth policies or meeting policies to this account.
-See the [Additional considerations](#additional-considerations) section of this article for more information.
+See [Next steps](#next-steps) for more information.

 #### [**With Exchange Online**](#tab/exchange-online)